learningequality/kolibri-docs/docs/tutorials/rpi.rst

 .. warning::

-  These settings override the possibility to connect to an online source using the WIFI.
+  These settings override the possibility to connect to an online source using the Wi-Fi.
 It is still possible to connect to the internet **through the cabled ethernet**, however you will need to configure a DNS server manually every time you reboot the device.
 Put the IP of your DNS provider in ``/etc/resolve.conf``.
 If you don't know it, you can use Google's OpenDNS address ``8.8.8.8`` as in this example:

   .. code-block:: console